Ranking the Highest-Paid Players in the NHL

-Ranking the highest-paid players in the NHL originally appeared on NBC Sports Washington
+Ranking the highest-paid players in the NHL originally appeared on NBC Sports Chicago

 Nathan MacKinnon has earned a lot in 2022.